andrewwhipple/blogengine/README.md

 * Metadata on a per-post basis
 * Tags
 * Search?
-* ideally some sort of caching so it doesnt have to do a file read every goshdang time, and 5+ times whenever the index is hit.
 * Some sort of automaticity to the post updating, since it's a bit of a chore to add a new post.
+* Better decomposition, especially of some of the GET handlers
+* Testing with a fresh install on a new server to make sure the setup script works and the code is suitably generic

 ### Post Formatting:

 Start every post with post metadata, namely:

-* "@@: "Title": "PostTitle", "Date": "PostDate", "Link": "Link", "LinkPost": bool :@@"
+`"@@: "Title": "PostTitle", "Date": "PostDate", "Link": "Link", "LinkPost": bool :@@"`

-If LinkPost is true, then also include the "Permalink": "PostPermalink" info in the meta data
+If `LinkPost` is `true`, then also include the `"Permalink": "PostPermalink"` info in the meta data

 Then start a separate line, and write whatever content you want in markdown (or html if ya nasty.)